Written By Liz Oakes

-They prescribe remedies that contain this valuable amino acid, because this amino acid is most advantageous for the proper functioning of a healthy gut.
+They prescribe remedies that contain this valuable amino acid because this amino acid is most advantageous for the proper functioning of a healthy gut.

 It is used by the body to maintain the lining of the gut as well as other essential functions such as immune health.

 There are a number of other important uses of glutamine in the body, and it is the most abundant amino acid used by the body.

-Although it is a strong immune system supplement, its most important role is its effect to aid the gut, and this is its most important role in the body.
+Although it is a strong immune system supplement, one of its most important roles is its effect to aid the gut, and many say that this is its most important role in the body.

 L-glutamine is an amino acid that is synthesized by the body from glutamic acid or glutamate.
 If the body is unable to produce enough it needs to get it directly from your diet.

 This amino acid must be provided either from your food or from supplements.
 It is usually found in most tissues of the body, and is a fuel source for the body.

-Tests have found that the glutamine in the body is found concentrated in the largest amounts in the areas where it is used the most... including the brain, the skeletal muscles, the lining of the gut, the liver, kidneys, heart and lungs.
+Tests have found that the glutamine in the body is found concentrated in the largest amounts in the areas where it is used the most, including the brain, the skeletal muscles, the lining of the gut, the liver, kidneys, heart and lungs.

 Glutamine is helpful to improve concentration, focus, alertness and general intellectual ability.
 It helps to stop brain fogginess and to improve your moods.

 Stress and trauma, bacterial and viral infections deplete this nutrient and may cause the immune cells to have insufficient l-glutamine for proper functioning.

 It is an excellent remedy to assist the blood sugar and it supports pancreatic growth and function.

 The function of the pancreas is related to sugar metabolism, so this is a good remedy to stabilize blood sugar, but if you are diabetic do not take it before checking with your doctor.

 At any time that there is injury of any sort to the body, glutamine is an important part of the healing, as it is depleted quickly when you have serious illness.

 It is it very helpful to aid wounds to heal, and is used in the treatment of severe burns patients, to aid healing.